awschef-code/Docker-setup/README.md

-# Docker-setup
+# docker
-Docker-setup of Agility Platform
+Docker images used for the deployment of the Agility Platform.